 Reason #1: Measure what matters from the right point of view

-With our IT systems, we’re crafting the Digital Experiences for our customers as they use the digital touchpoints we offer them, may it be a mobile app, web application, Amazon Alexa skill, ATM, a Check-in Kiosk at the airport, or a TV app.
-During the COVID-19 pandemic, Digital Experience has been the key to success, as the long-anticipated consumer behavior has now become a reality within weeks.
+With our IT systems, we’re crafting digital experiences for our customers as they use the digital touchpoints we offer them, may it be a mobile app, web application, Amazon Alexa skill, ATM, a Check-in Kiosk at the airport, or a TV app.
+During the COVID-19 pandemic, digital experience has been the key to success, as the long-anticipated consumer behavior has now become a reality within weeks.

-In this Omni-channel world, users expect great experiences.
-Looking at observability data to figure out what the user’s digital experience was won’t help you.
+In this omni-channel world, users expect great experiences.
+Looking at observability data to figure out what the user’s digital experience is won’t help you.
 The IT team of one of our airline customers has introduced very interesting thinking about their customers.
-What if the CEOs wife can’t check-in?
+What if the CEO’s wife can’t check in for her flight?
 How would you go about resolving that?
-I’m sure as the CEOs, she wouldn’t be expected to wait for a troubleshooting team.
-However, how would you go about resolving such a problem from a “normal” customer?

 As you’ll probably be facing an environment like in the image below, the different digital touchpoints are connected to different services, and on top, you have potentially fragmented monitoring data as each of the teams has picked their own siloed solution.
-If you take a customer-focused monitoring approach you can figure out what the journey of this customer comes across, what the digital touchpoints are, and help solve their issues.
+If you take a customer-focused monitoring approach, you can figure out this customer’s journey, the digital touchpoints, and how to solve their issues.

-How can a Digital Experience Monitoring (DEM) solution help in this situation, and help bridge the gap?
-None-technical people tend to talk from/about the customer perspective.
+How can a digital experience monitoring (DEM) solution help in this situation, and help bridge the gap?
+Non-technical people tend to talk from/about the customer perspective.
 Think about having this connection of the error to real-user journeys.
 You can then go to the meeting with information like below and eliminate any guesswork and siloed solutions.

-There are six customer facing digital channels/applications that are impacted and it’s critical to view these to see exactly how it impacts users.
-To put this into perspective, this is how it looks like from a customer’s point of view:
+Six customer-facing digital channels/applications are impacted, and it’s critical to view these to see exactly how it impacts users.
+To put this into perspective, this is what it looks like from a customer’s point of view: